ShanechiLab/WiCAT/README.md

 ```

 During finetuning, WiCAT maps each widefield movie to latent tokens with the
+pretrained tokenizer/backbone.
+The encoder remains frozen, and only the
-pretrained tokenizer/backbone and trains a task-specific decoder on top.
-The
-default decoder in [`wicat/models/MLP.py`](wicat/models/MLP.py) operates on the
+task-specific decoder is trained.
+The default decoder in
-spatially pooled latent sequence, so the prediction remains time-resolved.
-This
+[`wicat/models/MLP.py`](wicat/models/MLP.py) operates on spatially pooled latent
-is useful for behavior decoding targets such as kinematics, movement variables,
+tokens, so predictions remain time-resolved.
+This setup is useful for behavior
+decoding targets such as kinematics, movement variables, or trial-aligned
-or trial-aligned continuous regressors.
+continuous regressors.

-The example script in [`wicat/train.py`](wicat/train.py) keeps the encoder fixed
-and trains the decoder parameters.
-This makes it easy to compare representations
-across checkpoints while using the same downstream decoder setup.

 To run a larger finetuning experiment: